 If prior contact is not possible, the parents should provide a written excuse as soon as possible after the student's absence.
 When no excuse is provided, the absence will be unexcused and the student will be identified as truant for that school day.
 If the offered excuse for a student's absence is questionable or if the number of student absences is excessive, the school staff will notify the parents of the need for improvement in the student's attendance.
+If a student was absent from school but intends to participate in an after-school activity, a parent must contact the principal to confirm compliance with attendance requirements.
 A skipped class or part of the school day will be identified as an unexcused absence and students will not be permitted to make-up missed class work.
 The student will also be subject to disciplinary action.